-Saying goodbye to your family pet in the privacy and comfort of your own home, cannot be underestimated at this emotional time.
-That is why we offer house call services from Black Creek to Union Bay, as well as to Denman and Hornby Island.
-If you feel a housecall euthanasia is a right choice for your family, it is important to give your veterinarian as much advanced notice as possible.
-Due to your vet’s busy schedule and unexpected emergencies, short notice house calls are not always possible or offered during certain times of the day.
+Saying goodbye to your family pet in the privacy and comfort of your own home can be a more desirable option for some families during an emotional time.
+With the unprecedented demand in the veterinary industry in recent years, offering house call services has become more challenging.
+If you feel a house call euthanasia is the right choice for your family, it is important to give your veterinarian as much advanced notice as possible.
+We will try our best to accommodate house call euthanasia requests, however, this cannot always be guaranteed.

 Euthanasia at home or at the vets? what to expect ?